 Accepting digital payments today is a “sign of good manners”, no matter what you sell.
 Depending on the type of business, you can configure the payment acceptance to get maximum profit from it.
 Recurring billing appears to be one of the most effective ways to pay for certain services.
 Such a payment model simplifies regular payments and prevents customers from providing their credit card information more than once.

 What do recurring payments mean?

 Scheduled payments are available across a variety of products and services.
 Today, this billing model is especially worth implementing for businesses selling products or services people buy regularly.
 Here are the most common use cases:

 - Subscriptions.
 Today subscription businesses prosper.
 Anything customers can imagine is at their fingertips.
 It includes streaming services, subscription boxes, and SaaS products (e.g., WordPress subscription).

 - Membership services.
 Gym memberships prevail, for sure.
 But it can also be a membership fee paid in social clubs or coworking spaces.

-- Government & Municipal Services.
-Recurring payments appear to be extremely convenient when it comes to taxes, utility bills, loans, etc.
+- Government & municipal services.
+Recurring payments appear to be highly convenient regarding taxes, utility bills, loans, etc.

 - Other monthly payments.
-This is all about services we use daily and often forget to pay for them in advance — the internet, cell phone accounts, and other online services.
+It is all about services we use daily and often forget to pay for them in advance — the internet, cell phone accounts, and other online services.

-A user registers on your website and enters the details of his bank card as during a regular purchase.
-After that, several steps must be taken to activate the recurring billing model.
+A user registers on your website and enters his bank card details as they do during a regular purchase.
+After that, they must take several steps to activate the recurring billing model.

 Step 1.
 During the first payment, a user confirms that he wants to “subscribe” to the service and agrees to get charged periodically for the subscription fee.

 Step 2.
 The customer’s bank card is linked with the account in your system.

 Step 3.
 The payment information is encrypted and stored partially on the side of the acquiring bank and partially on the side of the payment service provider.
 Payment data is entirely safe: a company selling a service does not have access to it.
 Different parts of the data are stored separately on the secure servers and are pulled together only at the time of charging.